Invicta International Airlines Flight 435: Investigation

 Based on Air Traffic Control recordings, the Basel Air Controller stated that Flight 435 was not homing to the selected beacon during its last approach, while the crew of the flight stated that they were on the beacon.
 This could indicate a faulty signal or faulty navigational equipment.
 If the fault was in the navigation system, this could explain why the plane went astray from its selected path.
 However, Swiss accident investigators considered it was more likely that the flight crew made a navigational error and failed to detect it by neglecting to use other radio aids to navigation to monitor their progress.

 Investigation on the Vanguard's ADF revealed that the ADF had poorly soldered joints in its loop servo amplifier in system No 1.
 These poorly soldered joints might have led to intermittent interruptions of the individual electrical connections in the amplifier.
 This fault was not noticed by the crew.
 The investigation could not determine the cause of the fault.

 Both of the flight crew, Captain Dorman and Captain Terry, held a Captain rating.
 However, Captain Terry was far senior in experience to Captain Dorman.
 Captain Terry handled the first route segment, from Luton to Bristol, while Captain Dorman handled the Bristol to Basel route.
 The pilot in the right seat, Captain Terry, had insufficient co-pilot experience.
 Because he was a senior Captain, he acted and thought as such rather than as a co-pilot.

-The inclement weather conditions, and the fact that the modulation of beacons MN and BN didn't comply with ICAO requirements, caused every crew on every flight approaching Basel at the time to have some difficulties.
+The inclement weather conditions, and the fact that the modulation of beacons MN and BN did not comply with ICAO requirements, caused every crew on every flight approaching Basel at the time to have some difficulties.
 The ADF indication was usable, but it was not reliable enough.
 Because it was not reliable, it was essential to monitor the aircraft's position by additional static-free navigational aids, or by radar from the ground.
 It was clear, accident investigators concluded, that the crew had failed to do so.

 Despite the conclusions of the official Swiss report, one commentator, ex-KLM pilot Jan Bartelski, has argued that the pilots may not have been entirely to blame and that there is a possibility that they were led off course by "ghost" beacon transmissions caused by electric power lines.